 The current appearance of the town, scattered over the hills, derives from the events that characterized the village in 1630: first the invasion of the French and a bloody period of war, then—again in the same year—a terrible flood invaded the whole valley.
 Ferrere's annus horribilis ended with the outbreak of the plague that affected much of northern Italy.

 The sequence of nefarious events prompted many inhabitants to move from the valley to the surrounding hills, believing them to be safer places.

 In 1851 the Garettis' properties were subsequently sold to the Gromis Counts of Trana and then Emanuele Montalcini, paternal uncle of the Nobel Prize Rita Levi Montalcini, who spent part of her youth in the town.

 You say Ferrere and think of honey: the precious food is celebrated in the Ferrere Miele event, much appreciated by the ferreresi and tourists.

 Ferrere is also known for the production of cured meats and beef; a typical dish is the Piedmontese mixed fry.

 The town is home to the Associazione dei Produttori di Salame Cotto Monferrato.

 Ferrere is dotted with chapels and churches scattered throughout the territory.

-Among the most valuable buildings are the parish church of Saint Secondo, built in 1642 on the ruins of a former church destroyed by the flood of 1630, the deconsecrated Church of Confraternita dell'Annunziata, built in the sixteenth century and which today hosts cultural events, the Chapel of Saint Defendente (eighteenth century), that of Saint Rocco (seventeenth century) and still the church dedicated to Saint Secondo Martire, with adjacent belvedere.
+Among the most valuable buildings are the parish church of Saint Secondo, the deconsecrated Church of Confraternita dell'Annunziata, the Chapel of Saint Defendente, that of Saint Rocco, and still the church dedicated to Saint Secondo Martire, with adjacent belvedere.